Friday, March 28, 2014

 Years ago, I didn't watch SPIDER-MAN 2 when it came out on its home video release.
 Let me tell you.
 I wish I had watched it, and boy, was I missing out!
 Years later, the sequel would become a popular choice in the superhero movie category and a much-loved fan-favourite.
 In its magnitude, a well-developed narrative is in the film with an explosive pulse of action.
 Containing the similarities to Superman II in the film's story, I never got too quick to see the comparison.
 Tobey Maguire is still far from evoking the sense of heroism as the title character.
 Sadly, he still has one year to portray Spidey in the third instalment.
 Alfred Molina was outstanding in playing one of Spider-Man's deadliest foes.
 The antagonist, Dr. Octopus, is added to evoke sympathy from the audience but mainly develops into a worthy adversary.
 It's a shame to see a villain lose everything he had and hoped for in following his dream.

 One last main section to note in this review is the visuals, like the machine tentacles for Dr. Octopus, are a clever mix of practical and CGI effects.
-The CGI is better rendered graphically than the first and is far from aging and put together seamlessly.
+The CGI is better rendered graphically than the first, far from aging and put together seamlessly.

 Although it's not one of my favourites, it's incredible for SPIDER-MAN 2 to come off as being enjoyable for audiences.
 It's a very great movie at the top of its game.
 I highly recommend this to anyone, including fans of the character.